Alternative Choices for You

 Overall, we found customer care to be okay, but not up to par with the very best VPNs on the market.
 We would like to see this VPN introduce live chat support, but considering the low cost of a 3-year subscription it is a reasonable tradeoff for most users, and the VPN works extremely well so the chances of needing help are fairly low for 99% of users.

-AtlasVPN is a service that is surprisingly cheap considering what you get.
-The VPN has servers located in 18 countries, which is low compared to many competitors.
+AtlasVPN is a service that is surprisingly cheap considering the overall package.
+The VPN has servers located in around 37 countries, which is fewer than many competitors.
 However, it does have servers in the majority of places that the average consumer needs them in, and this service does successfully unblock popular services like Netflix US and the UK's BBC iPlayer.

 Admittedly, this VPN is pretty short on features, so you do get what you pay for.
-Consumers who prefer OpenVPN encryption will need to shop elsewhere, and this VPN does not have any obfuscation options, so if you need to bypass ISP firewalls or conceal VPN use for some reason, you will need to get a VPN that provides this feature.
+Consumers who prefer OpenVPN encryption will need to shop elsewhere, and this VPN does not have any obfuscation options, so if you need to bypass ISP firewalls or conceal your VPN use, you will need to get a VPN that provides this feature.

 That said, IKEv2 is considered perfectly safe, and it is implemented securely here.
 This makes AtlasVPN ideal for most people's privacy and security needs.